Synthetic G-jet-structures in modal homotopy type theory: Structures on -manifolds

 \subsection{$V$-manifolds}

-A smooth manifold is a space that is locally diffeomorphic to $\RR^n$, hausdorff and second countable.
-The definition used in this article just mimics the first property.
-A covering $(U_i)_{i\in I}$ with $U_i\simeq \RR^n$ of a manifold $M$ yields a surjective local diffeomorphism
+A smooth $n$-manifold is a space that is locally diffeomorphic to $\RR^n$, hausdorff and second countable.
+A detailed comparison between the notion of $V$-manifold, which will be introduced below, and other notions of manifold may be found in \cite{SyntheticPDEs}[3.3, 3.4] and \cite{david-orbifolds}[Section 5, p.\ 40 ff].

+The definition of $V$-manifolds just mimics the property of being locally diffeomorphic to a fixed space, which we will only require to be homogenous (as defined in \Cref{def-homogeneous-type}).
+A covering $(U_i)_{i\in I}$ with $U_i\simeq \RR^n$ of an $n$-manifold $M$ yields a surjective local diffeomorphism

+By projecting, there is also a local diffeomorphism from $U:\equiv \coprod_{i\in I}U_i$ to $\RR^n$.
+So in total, we have a span of local diffeomorphisms where the right one is surjective.

+In applications, more general vector spaces might take the role of $\RR^n$ -- so we will follow the literature and use the letter $V$ in the more abstract definition of a $V$-manifold below.
+Instead of local diffeomorphisms we will use formally étale maps.
+This is justified by the external calculation \cite{SyntheticPDEs}[Proposition 3.2] which shows that formally étale maps between two smooth manifolds are exactly the local diffeomorphisms.

-This is generalized by the following internal definition: \begin{definition} Let $V$ be a homogeneous type.
-A type $M$ is a $V$-manifold, if there is a span
+\begin{definition} Let $V$ be a homogeneous type.
+A type $M$ is a $V$-manifold if there is a span

-where the left map is formally étale and the right map formally étale and surjective. \end{definition}
+where the left map is formally étale and the right map is formally étale and surjective. \end{definition}

 There is one trivial example: \begin{example} Let $V$ be a homogeneous type, then $V$ is a $V$-manifold witnessed by the span:

 \end{example}

 Less obvious are the following two ways of producing new $V$-manifolds.
 However, without adding anything to our type theory making the modality $\Im$ more specific, we cannot hope for examples that are not given as homogeneous types.
 What could be added will be discussed at the beginning of the next section.